 The wheel has a smooth movement with no clicking steps.
 You can set the wheel to perform up to 5 different shortcuts.

 The trackpad behaves like a virtual wheel.
-You can perform shortcut by touching the wheel in a circular motion in a clockwise and anticlockwise direction.
+You can perform shortcuts by touching the wheel in a circular motion in a clockwise and anticlockwise direction.
 Alternatively, you can do just the left or right swipe.
 It allows you to scroll and pan the page.

 Similar to the mechanical wheel, the trackpad can be set to perform 5 different shortcuts of your choice.
 In normal non-drawing applications, the trackpad works like a normal touchpad.